loading...

 Does the event provide private lactation spaces for postpartum participants?

 Yes.
-Private lactation spaces will be available for registered postpartum participants race weekend.
+Private lactation spaces will be available for registered participants race weekend.
 Participants are asked to indicate their interest in using a private lactation space by emailing office@chicago13point1.com at least one month in advance of the event.
 If such advance notice is not possible, please notify us as soon as practicable.
 Additional information about private lactation spaces will be made available on the event website before the event.

 • TRAVEL FAQs